 Any work at heights needs to be properly supervised, planned and not carried out in dangerous weather conditions.
 If an appropriate Fall Protection System is not used properly or installed properly it can be disastrous.
-Some of the consequences of not having a properly installed, maintained and implemented fall protection system include workers feeling unsafe, injury and in the worst case fatality.
+Some of the consequences of not having a properly installed, maintained and implemented fall protection system, include workers feeling unsafe, injury and in the worst-case fatality.

 On top of installing a Fall Protection System, you also need to ensure that it is properly maintained through inspections.
-Despite the increasing sales of fall protection products, the number of fall related injuries continues to grow.
-This is because like everything a fall protection device will over time deteriorate from use and exposure; which is why fall protection equipment must be inspected regularly for wear and damage in order to keep workers at heights safe.
+Despite the increasing sales of fall protection products, the number of fall-related injuries continues to grow.
+This is because like everything a fall protection device will over time deteriorates from use and exposure; which is why fall protection equipment must be inspected regularly for wear and damage in order to keep workers at heights safe.
 On top of this if your employees are not properly taught how to use your fall prevention equipment they will be unable to receive many of the benefits of the fall protection device, and in many cases if they are unaware of how to properly use it they could be at just as much risk of injury than if it was not there at all.